-(i) However be aware:

-- The USB module must be from the list of devices supported by AETA.
+- i However be aware: - This capability is optional (but included with the "Mobile" option). - The USB module must be from the list of devices supported by AETA.
 As this list may evolve, please check our web site for up-to-date information. - The "Mobile Voice" mode is not available in this way. - USB devices do not feature antenna diversity.